qlik-oss/core-website/docs/documentation/apis/data-connector-grpc.md

 The data connector fetches data from the source and sends it to the engine in a consumable format.

+!!!
+Tip
-**Note:** The simplest way for the QIX Engine to discover available connectors is to use the GrpcConnectorPlugins.
+    The simplest way for the QIX Engine to discover available connectors is to use the GrpcConnectorPlugins.

 ## GetData Function